ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 When processing a diff query using the "Cursor" extension, the values of 'index' are used as cursor information, as defined in {{sec-using-cursor-diff-query-response}}.

 For each update collection, the AS also defines a constant, positive integer MAX_DIFF_BATCH <= MAX_N, whose value specifies the maximum number of diff entries to be included in a single diff query response.
 The specific value depends on the specific registered device or administrator associated with the update collection in question.
-If supporting the "Cursor" extension, the AS SHOULD provide registered devices and administrators with the value of MAX_DIFF_BATCH, upon their registration (see {{sec-registration}}).
+If supporting the "Cursor" extension, the AS MUST provide registered devices and administrators with the value of MAX_DIFF_BATCH, upon their registration (see {{sec-registration}}).

 ## Query Parameters # {#sec-trl-endpoint-query-parameters}